marcocunha/smart-home/README.md

 [![Twitter Followers][twitter-img]][twitter-url]

 This is my personal Home Assistant configuration, to try to make my life easier and my home more confortable.
 I hope this will also help you get some inspiration to build your own smart home.

+**Alberto** is the name of my smart home system.

+Why Alberto?
+Just because I think it is a funny name and sounds appropriate for a smart-home assistant/butler name 😁

 [**Read the documentation**](https://mcunha.engineer/smart-home)